karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     :param account: The name of a account, a short descriptive word.
     :param label: The resource type, eg: repository, db, app
-    :status 201: The resource has been succesfully created.
+    :status 201: The resource has been successfully created.

     **Example Request**: